luksi1/powershell-osinfo/README.md

 - **add Appveyor and Gitlab CI as continuous integration examples**

 ## Examples from the class not included
-- DSC - This doesn't really apply to PowerShell module development
+- **DSC** - Desired State Configuration is essentially an abstraction layer on top of PowerShell for use in configuration management.
+This doesn't really apply to PowerShell module development.
-- Custom classes - I can't see a use case for this here.
+- **Custom classes** - I can't see a use case for this here.
 See above under "classes" for an explanation about why I chose not to include these.
+- **Plaster** - Plaster creates a skeleton project to aid in speeding up module development.
+Maybe a plaster demo could be created in another repo, but this doesn't really apply here.